aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 ```

 **Let’s understand the code.**

-As before in our create task function, we retrieve the TaskHolder struct by the signer address so we can have access to the tasks table that holds all of the account tasks.
-Then, we look for the task with the provided task_id on the todo_list.tasks table.
-Finally, we update that task completed prop to be true.
+- As before in our create task function, we retrieve the TodoList struct by the signer address so we can have access to the tasks table that holds all of the account tasks.
+- Then, we look for the task with the provided task_id on the todo_list.tasks table.
+- Finally, we update that task completed prop to be true.

 Let’s try to compile the code.

 2. run `aptos move compile`
-3. Another Unbound error?
+3. Another `Unbound` error?
 Let’s add a use statement to use the `account` module.

 ```rust
 use aptos_framework::account;